Manakala: Etymology

 The name Manakala has an uncertain etymology.
 Manakala may stem from an imperfect Malayalam portmanteau fusing Manal ("Sand") and Kaala ("Land" or "Place").
 Thus Manalkaala means place covered by sand.
 Most of Manakala is covered by sand.

 Education

 Manakala is home to one of the best Engineering colleges, College of Engineering Adoor under Cochin University of Science and Technology and the students here have secured many University Ranks in the past years.
 One of the Government polytechnique Colleges is situated here.

 Temples

 The Vishnu temple, Sreenarayanapuram Temple which is more than 200 years old is located here.
 The Shiva temple, Peringanadu Trichendamangalam Mahadeva Temple which is known for its 'Kettu Kazhcha' during the annual festival is located 2 km from Manakala.

 Churches

 There are few Churches of prominence in this area.
 St. Marthsmooni Orthodox Syrian church, St. Thomas Marthomite Church, Six numbers of Church of South India churches, Bible College and related institutions of Sharon Pentecostal Mission are commendable establishments and contribution of Christian Community in this part.

-Faith Theological Seminary is the bible college of the Pentecostal church called Sharon Fellowship church.